 If you plan to welcome a pet lizard into your family, we are here to help you prepare!
 We will explain what you should consider before adding a lizard to your family, the things you should know about lizard ownership, and what you will need to care for your scaly new friend!

-Things You Need to Know Before You Choose a Pet Lizard
+Things to Know Before Choosing a Pet Lizard

 - Despite their small size, lizards can live longer than the average pet.
 The lifespans of the most popular types of lizards tend to range between 10 and 30 years.
 You are making a long-term commitment, and you should be prepared for this before you bring a lizard home.

 - Lizards are relatively inexpensive pets, especially compared to pure-bred dogs and other larger pets; however, some of the equipment required to care for a pet reptile can be expensive.
 Make sure you can afford everything your new lizard will need before you make any impulse decisions.
 Also, do a bit of research first.
 Some species have specific diets that can add to your expenses.
 Vet bills can be surprisingly high as well, so keep an emergency fund available in case your lizard gets sick and make sure you find a local vet that can treat reptiles before you bring one home.